DimitrK/enigma/readme.md

 ### **Description**

 Enigma is a JavaScript library that provides encryption and encoding methods meant to be used with Enyo; a JavaScript framework focused mostly on development of mobile and tablet applications.
-It came to life out of my need to use some encrypted data for communication between the Enyo mobile client application and the web services I am developing and is heavily based in work of others who I mention on the end.
+It came to life out of my need to use some encryption in data for communication between the Enyo mobile client application and the web services I am developing and is heavily based in work of others (see the end of file).

-The functionalities provided in this library are:
+The functionalities provided in this library are categorized as:

-* ** Encoding:**
+* **Encoding:**
     * Base 64
     * Hex
-    * Custom ( *Given a string representation of possible characters.
+    * Custom ( *Given a string representation of possible characters as second arguments.
 Usefull for random strings generation*)
     * UTF - 8
     * Little and Big Endian arrays
 * **Encryption algorithms:**
-    * MD5 (*RFC 1321 *)
+    * MD5 _(RFC 1321)_
-    * SHA256 (*FIPS 180-2*)
+    * SHA256 _(FIPS 180-2)_
-    * SHA512 (*FIPS 180-2*)
+    * SHA512 _(FIPS 180-2)_
     * RIPEMD160
-* **HMAC** (*FIPS 198*) implementations for all the above Enctyption/Hashing algorithms
+* **HMAC** _(FIPS 198)_ implementations for all the above Enctyption/Hashing algorithms

 ### **Integrating the library**

-As any usual Enyo library just copy the `enigma` folder to the project's `lib` directory and update the `package.js` file to point to the `enigma` folder as well. ( *The instruction applies for projects based on Enyo bootplate.
-The exact location you should copy the folder is subject the project's directory structure as well. *)
+If you are using [Enyo Bootplate](https://github.com/enyojs/enyo/wiki/Bootplate), as with any usual Enyo library just copy the `enigma` folder to the project's `lib` directory and update the `package.js` file to point to the `enigma` folder as well.
+In case you based your project in a different directory structure, include it wherever you see appropriate and make sure to update the nearest `package.js` file with the relative location of `enigma` folder.

 ```javascript